nickbrandt/GitLab/doc/user/application_security/sast/index.md

 image, while orchestrator only looks for the existence of `pom.xml`, `build.xml`, `gradlew`, `grailsw`, or `mvnw`.

+NOTE: **Note:**
+With the current language detection logic, any new languages or frameworks introduced within the context of a merge request don't trigger a corresponding scan.
+These scans only occur once the code is committed to the default branch.

 #### Enabling kubesec analyzer

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/issues/12752) in GitLab Ultimate 12.6.